 F2 Generation- F1 Doodle X F1 Doodle.
 This generation can vary just like the F1 and F2b generation.
 Although there is a higher chance of a Retriever gene coming through and creating a doodle that looks like a Retriever and will likely shed and not be good for allergy sufferers.

 F2b Generation- F1 Doodle X F1b Doodle.
 Their coats are generally wavy, slightly curly or a relaxed curl.
 They are a choice for those with allergy or shedding concerns as long as the parents are coat tested.

 F3 Generation- F1b Doodle X F1b Doodle (this would be the only way we would breed an F3) or F2 Doodle X F2 Doodle.
 This generation can vary from a heavy wave to very curly.
 Another allergy friendly type.

 Multi-gen- Multi-gen is the term used to describe doodles beyond the second generation.
-If two goldendoodles are parents, one parent has to be an F1b or a multi-gen. A poodle bred to a multi-gen is also classified as a multi-gen. When bred correctly, they are extremely allergy friendly, (like the F1b's) with minimal (if they shed at all) to no shedding.
+This generation retains a high level of consistency and predictability in traits, structure and coat type and bring hybrid vigor back into their offspring.
+When bred correctly, they are extremely allergy friendly, with minimal (if they shed at all) to no shedding.
 Multi-gens are highly recommended for people with moderate to severe allergies and for those who don't want the shedding.
-Multi-gens retain a high level of consistency in structure and coat type and bring hybrid vigor back into their offspring.
-Be sure your breeder is doing genetic testing on the parents dogs so that they don't unintentionally produce puppies with incorrect shedding coats (without furnishings).
 Their coats are generally wavy, slightly curly or a relaxed curl.